 Equipment: During your inquiries you will be able to check out items for use outside of the classroom from UTeach, FRI, and the Chemistry Department.
-You are responsible for all items in your care and must return them in a timely fashion.
+You are responsible for all items in your care.
+You must return them in a timely fashion, and you are financially responsible for any damage to the equipment.
 Failure to do so may result in financial bars.